Residents' handbook and purchaser’s information pack

-When you move onto the scheme, you will be asked to sign a form, granting access for the Scheme Manager to enter your home in certain emergency circumstances.
+When you move onto the scheme, you'll be asked to sign a form, granting access for the Scheme Manager to enter your home in certain emergency circumstances.
 We also advise that you should give serious consideration to nominating a local key holder for your property.
 This assists access in the event of an emergency occurring.

 If your property is fitted with a suited lock, spare keys can be obtained through your Scheme Manager.
 A charge will be made depending on how many keys are required.

-Some residents may choose to fit key safes outside their front door or have key safes fitted on their behalf by Social Services or other care providers.
+Some residents may choose to fit key safes outside their front door or have key safes fitted on their behalf by social services or other care providers.

-The decision to install a key safe rests with the resident and their family and may well follow the advice of Social Services.
+The decision to install a key safe rests with the resident and their family and may well follow the advice of social services.

-Residents are strongly recommended to take out their own contents insurance to cover personal possessions ensuring that it covers damage to fixtures and fittings, which may not be the Landlords responsibility.
+Residents are strongly recommended to take out their own contents insurance to cover personal possessions ensuring that it covers damage to fixtures and fittings, which may not be the landlords responsibility.

-A limited number of parking spaces are available on the scheme on a first-come-first-served basis for leaseholders and visitors.
+A limited number of parking spaces are available on the scheme on a first come, first served basis for leaseholders and visitors.

 Caravans, lorries, vans, trailers, business vehicles and untaxed or un-roadworthy vehicles must not be parked on schemes.